Chisom0089/Covid-19-Analysis/README.md

 The three datasets were merged together to get a consolidated datasets which was used for analysis and visualization.
 I created the year, month and day values from the date columns using the Year, Month and Day Funtions respectively.

 # INSIGHTS
+1. United States, India, Brazil, France and Germany have the highest prevalence of the COVID-19 Pandemic
+2. North Korea, Antartica, Ms. Zaandam and Winter Olympics are the least affected countries
+3. The global total confirmed cases is 316, 910,296,319 while 23,227,207,571 cases were recovered
+4. A total of 4,419,816,964 deaths were recorded
+5. The death rate was 1.39% against recovery rate of 7.33%
+6. The year 2022 has the highest number of confirmed cases followed by 2021 while 2020 remains the least year
+7. The months of January and February houses the most prevalent cases of COVID-19
+8. There was increase in COVID-19 which was drastically reduced after 2022.